20 Amazing Things to Do in Mostar (Bosnia & Hercegovina)

-- Hotel in best location: The Hotel-Restaurant Kriva Ćuprija is located in a listed limestone house, next to the Crooked Bridge, and offers a unique ambience.
-The perfect hotel for a very special holiday in Mostar.
+- Hotel in the best location: The Hotel-Restaurant Kriva Ćuprija is located in a listed limestone house, next to the Crooked Bridge, and offers a unique ambience.

-- Historic building with charm: The unique Hotel Museum National Monument Muslibegovic House is a mix of museum and hotel.
-The luxurious rooms are decorated in Ottoman style with genuine antiques.
+- Historic building with charm: The unique Hotel Museum Muslibegovic House is a unique mix of museum and hotel with luxurious rooms.

 - Hotel with Rooftop Terrace: The Shangri La Mansion has a good location, great rooms and amazing views from the rooftop terrace.

 - Budget Accommodation: The Villa Acapulco offers lovely studio apartments in a great location.
 The rooms are very clean, newly furnished and at an unbeatable price.

 Conclusion: The old town of Mostar enchants with an incredible charm and many beautiful things to do.
 But there are also many interesting things to discover in the area around.
 This city is one of the top highlights in the Balkans and a must visit for any Bosnia & Herzegovina itinerary!

 Find the best accommodation in Mostar: